Seattle Art Museum: Asian Art Museum

+The Seattle Asian Art Museum opened in 1994 at the original SAM facility in Volunteer Park on Seattle's Capitol Hill.
+The Art Deco/Moderne building was opened in 1933 and underwent two years of renovations after the original art museum had moved to its downtown location.
+The Asian Art Museum closed in 2017 for a major renovation and expansion that was completed in 2020.
+The museum regularly exhibits only 4.5 percent of its total collection, which includes artwork from China, Korea, Japan, India, and Southeast Asia.

 Olympic Sculpture Park

 The Olympic Sculpture Park is a 9 acre free and open public park on the Seattle waterfront just north of downtown.
 It opened on January 20, 2007.

 Management

 Governance

 Amada Cruz was named director and CEO of the Seattle Art Museum in 2019.
 She succeeded Kimberly Rorschach who served as director from 2012 to 2019.

 Funding

 The Seattle Art Museum only receives 4% of its funding from the government; the rest of its operating costs are covered by ticket fees and its membership base.
 As of 2014, the museum has a $23 million budget.
 As a result of the banking crisis, the museum in 2009 lost $5.8 million in annual rental and related income from its tenant Washington Mutual.
 It faced an accumulated debt of $56 million dating back from when the museum and Washington Mutual partnered on a new downtown building they intended to share.
 After the bank was sold to JPMorgan Chase in 2008, it left the museum with eight floors of office space, at a cost of about $5.8 million a year.
 Help came in the form of grants from the JPMorgan Chase and the Gates Foundation.
 The museum's endowment for art purchases is currently at less than $7.8 million.
 In 2016, the Seattle Art Museum was the Seattle Art Fair's Beneficiary Partner where it received $100,000 from the Opening Night Preview.